 The New York Academy of Sciences

 Are you interested in teaching, but your students doze off during your lectures?
-Do you find yourself wondering if there’s a better way to teach science than just lecturing with slides and illustrations?
+Do they have a hard time answering the questions you ask?
+Do you find yourself wondering if there’s a different way of teaching science than just talking to them and showing them slides and illustrations?
 How can you tell if your students really understand the information or have memorized vocabulary terms?
-Take the online course “Scientists Teaching Science” to learn about active learning, creating course objectives and test items, and finding ways to improve your teaching and assessment techniques for students of all ages.
-You'll discover the latest research-based techniques used by model instructors around the world.
+Take the online course “Scientists Teaching Science” and learn about active learning, creating course objectives and test items, and finding ways to improve your teaching and assessment techniques for students of all ages.
+Learn the latest research-based techniques used by model instructors around the world.

 The asynchronous course is available 24/7 on any web-enabled device.
 Unlike other online courses, one-on-one engagement, personal review of written assignments, and personalized advice on teaching is guaranteed!
-There are also scheduled discussions where you can meet with the instructor -- an award-winning science educator and author -- via webinar.
+There are also scheduled discussions where you can meet with the instructor in a webinar.

-The time needed to complete all readings and activities is about 3 hours a week.
-All participants who complete the course requirements will be eligible for a personal letter of recommendation from the instructor, plus a certificate of completion from the New York Academy of Sciences.
+The time needed to complete all readings and activities is estimated to be about 3 hours a week.
+All participants who complete the course requirements will be eligible for a personal letter of recommendation from the instructor about teaching preparation for future employment.
+Participants who complete the course requirements will also receive a certificate of completion from the New York Academy of Sciences.